kyma-project/test-infra/docs/prow/authorization.md

 ## User permissions on GitHub

-Prow is responsible for starting tests in reaction to certain Github events.
-For security reasons, the `trigger` plugin ensures that test jobs are run only on pull requests created or verified by trusted users.
+Prow starts tests when triggered by certain Github events.
+For security reasons, the `trigger` plugin ensures that the test jobs are run only on pull requests created or verified by trusted users.

 ### Trusted users
-Members of the `kyma-project` organization are considered trusted users.
-Trigger starts jobs automatically when a trusted user opens a pull request or commits changes to a pull request branch.
-Alternatively, trusted collaborators can start jobs manually via the `/test all`, `/test {JOB_NAME}` and `/retest` commands, even if a particular pull request was created by an external user.
+All members of the `kyma-project` organization are considered trusted users.
+The `trigger` plugin starts jobs automatically when a trusted user opens a PR or commits changes to a PR branch.
+Alternatively, trusted collaborators can start jobs manually through the `/test all`, `/test {JOB_NAME}` and `/retest` commands, even if a particular pull request was created by an external user.

 ### External contributors
-External contributors are users outside the `kyma-project` organization.
-Trigger does not automatically start test jobs on pull requests created by external contributors.
+All users that are not members of the `kyma-project` organization are considered external contributors.
+The `trigger` plugin does not automatically start test jobs on PRs created by external contributors.
 Furthermore, external contributors are not allowed to manually run tests on their own pull requests.

 > **NOTE:** External contributors can still trigger tests on pull requests created by trusted users.

 ## Authorization decisions enforced by Prow

-Action on Prow can be only triggered by webhooks.
-To configure them you need to provide two secrets:
+Actions on Prow can be triggered only by webhooks.
+To configure them you must provide two secrets:
-- hmac-token - used to validate webhook
+- `hmac-token` - used to validate webhook
-- oauth-token - GitHub bot access token
+- `oauth-token` - stores the access token used by the GitHub bot

 For more details see [Prow documentation](https://github.com/kubernetes/test-infra/blob/master/prow/getting_started_deploy.md#create-the-github-secrets).